HHousen/TransformerSum/README.md

 ## Install

 Installation is made easy due to conda environments.
-Simply run this command from the root project directory: `conda env create --file environment.yml` and conda will create and environment called `transformerextsum` with all the required packages from [environment.yml](environment.yml).
+Simply run this command from the root project directory: `conda env create --file environment.yml` and conda will create and environment called `transformersum` with all the required packages from [environment.yml](environment.yml).
 The spacy `en_core_web_sm` model is required for the [convert_to_extractive.py](convert_to_extractive.py) script to detect sentence boundaries.

 ### Step-by-Step Instructions

-1. Clone this repository: `git clone https://github.com/HHousen/transformerextsum.git`.
+1. Clone this repository: `git clone https://github.com/HHousen/transformersum.git`.
-2. Change to project directory: `cd transformerextsum`.
+2. Change to project directory: `cd transformersum`.
 3. Run installation command: `conda env create --file environment.yml`.
 4. **(Optional)** If using the [convert_to_extractive.py](convert_to_extractive.py) script then download the `en_core_web_sm` spacy model: `python -m spacy download en_core_web_sm`.